A Review of Evolutionary Multi-objective Clustering Approaches: A General Architecture of Evolutionary Multi-objective Clustering

-In the context of the clustering problem, Fig.~\ref{fig:architecture} presents a general architecture of an evolutionary multi-objective clustering that is composed of three general phases: initialization, optimization, and selection.
-This architecture considers that given a dataset $\mathbf{X}=\{\mathbf{x}_1, \mathbf{x}_2, \ldots, \mathbf{x}_n \}$, in the initialization phase, traditional data clustering algorithms (or random generator methods) are performed to build the individuals that compose the initial population.
-Each individual of this population is a clustering solution with a specific encoding or representation.
-The representation choice has an important role in multi-objective evolutionary clustering because it can affect the generation of new solutions in the evolutionary process.
-In the optimization phase, the initial population is taken as input to the evolutionary optimization to iteratively generate a final population.
-The main aspects of the optimization phase are the objective functions, the selection procedure and particularities of the evolutionary multi-objective approach, the crossover, and mutation operators.
-In general, EMOC approaches consider the clustering criteria as objective functions.
-In evolutionary optimization flow, the crossover and mutation operators allow exploring other feasible solutions, and the selection procedure supported by a sorting mechanism contributes to convergence of the Final Population.
-Finally, the selection phase is applied to determine the final set of solutions, in which the solutions in the Final Population are filtred according to prior criteria, considering a suitable number of solutions, $s^\prime$, to be presented to the data experts.
-In the following, we present more details regarding the main concepts and elements of evolutionary multi-objective clustering.
+In this section, we present the general architecture of an evolutionary MOO, considering the clustering problem.
+We illustrate the general components of the EMOC in Fig.~\ref{fig:architecture} considering 3 modules: \begin{enumerate} \item \textbf{Initialization}: Given a dataset, traditional data clustering algorithms (or random generator methods) are applied to build the partitions (individuals) that compose the initial population.
+Each partition is a clustering solution with a specific encoding or representation.
+In section \ref{sec:emoc_ini}, we detail the types of representations and initialization strategies applied in EMOC. \item \textbf{Optimization}: The initial population is taken as an input to multi-objective evolutionary optimization, in which iteratively the objective functions are minimized (or maximized) to generate a final population.
+In general, the existing EMOC algorithms rely on general-purpose MOEAs in the optimization flow, in which most approaches consider the standard features of a particular MOEA, while using a specific set of objective functions and different combinations of crossover and mutation operators.
+In section \ref{sec:emoc_moea}, we detail the optimization phase, in which we present some traditional MOEAs and introduce other types of multi-objective approaches that consider other aspects in the selection besides Pareto dominance.
+Furthermore, we point out the main aspects of the objective functions and the evolutionary operators applied in EMOC. \item \textbf{Selection}: MOO approaches may generate large sets of efficient solutions using Pareto dominance.
+Thus, this module is applied to determine the final set of solutions to be presented to the data experts.
+According to prior criteria, a suitable number of solutions, $s^\prime$, is selected from the final population in this phase.
+The partition selection is a specific subject in clustering, in which it is possible to find studies focused on this subject.
+Therefore, this module is not considered mandatory in the design of EMOC approaches.
+In Section \ref{sec:emoc_sel}, we present some strategies applied to EMOC partition selection. \end{enumerate}

+In the following, we present the main concepts and elements of each module of evolutionary multi-objective clustering by introducing the main features of the EMOC approaches described in Section~\ref{sec:MCA}.